dandanhub/data-structure-and-algorithms/Queue/README.md

-The codes here briefly summarizes my work on queue.
+The java codes here basically summarize my work on Queue.
+The codes are driven by CMU course 08-722 Data Structures for Application Programmers and some leetcode problems related about Queue.

 # MovingAverage.java
 ## 346. Moving Average from Data Stream